NickleDave/birdsong-recognition-dataset/README.md

 Notice that this package preserves the abstraction of the original code, where syllables and sequences of syllables are represented as objects.
 This can be helpful if you are trying to replicate functionality from that code.
+**Importantly, each song is broken up into a number of "sequences".**
+You can set the flag `concat_seqs_into_songs` to `True` if you want `parse_xml` to concatenate sequences by song (.wav file), so that each Sequence is actually all the sequences from one song.
 If you are using the annotation to work with the dataset for some other purpose, you may find it more convenient to work with some other format.
 For that, please check out the [`conbirt`](https://github.com/NickleDave/conbirt)